transkatgirl/KatWebSite/docs/core.md

 ### File-type dependent Renderers
 Some Renderers may only activate on certain file types.
 During a segment of the build chain (see the [site generation overview](#overview) for a list of all segments), only one file-type dependent renderer can be run at a time.

 File types are detected purely based on file extension.
-If a file is not what it claims to be, the parser may throw an error, generate nonsensical output, or both.
+If a file is not what it claims to be, the Renderer's parser may throw an error, generate nonsensical output, or both.

 #### Markdown Renderer
 The Markdown Renderer compiles Markdown files into HTML, and only activates on files with the `.md` extension. `Comrak` is used as the [CommonMark](https://commonmark.org/help/) renderer, with both [GFM and Comrak extensions](https://docs.rs/comrak/0.9.1/comrak/struct.ComrakExtensionOptions.html) enabled.